 On each day of the week, we offer one activity for our 'All Inclusive' guests.
 These are mostly in the form of nature walks, horse & cart rides, and visits to local craftsmen guided by knowledgeable staff and dependent upon the season.
-In addition, horse riding is available at our nearby stables at Sepsikőröspatak / Valea Crișului.
+In addition, horse riding is available at our nearby stables (transfer by car).
 Bicycles are available for hire.
-In the warm season (May–September) 'al fresco' sunset dinners in the surrounding hills are offered, as well as visits to the nearby wildlife hide (mostly bears and deer).
-Or simply relax in our deck-chairs and hammocks in one of the most harmonious surroundings in the Subcarpathian hills of Transylvania.
-In the event of sufficient snow we also offer horse-drawn sleigh rides with bells, blankets and mulled wine.
+In the warm season (May–September) 'al fresco' dinners in the surrounding hills are offered, as well as visits to the nearby wildlife hide (mostly bears and deer).
+Or simply relax in our deck-chairs and hammocks in one of the most harmonious surroundings in the hills of Transylvania.
+Enjoy a refreshing dip in the mineral water pool during summer heat.
+In winter we also offer horse-drawn sleigh rides with bells, blankets and mulled wine.

 No trips by motorised vehicle are possible except for transfers to and from the estate.